Blendify/blender-manual/trunk/blender_docs/manual/editors/node_editor/introduction.rst

 You can toggle the offset direction while you are moving the node by pressing :kbd:`T`.

-The offset margin can be changed using the *Auto-offset Margin* setting in the editing section of the User Preferences.
+The offset margin can be changed using the *Auto-offset Margin* setting in the editing section of the Preferences.

 .. seealso:: Example Video: